 Learn who opened your emails, test different subject lines and see which links received the highest click through rates.

-4. Email is the Best Internal Communications Tool for a Multigenerational Workforce
+Email is Better For a Multigenerational Workforce

 The multigenerational workplace also includes the baby boomers and the traditionalists.